custom-components/ble_monitor/docs/ha_ble.md

 ***2. weight (unit)***

-The `weight unit` is in `kg` by default, but can be set the the weight unit property.
+The `weight unit` is in `kg` by default, but can be set with the weight unit property.
 Examples of `weight unit` packets are:
 - kg (`63076B67`)
 - lbs (`64076C6273`)
 - jin (`64076A696E`)